zhaozg/mod_luaex/readme.md

       max_age;     /**< total duration of cookie: -1 == session */
       flags;       /**< charsets, taint marks, app-specific bits */ charsets, tainted, secure
-#### r:cookie('name')        --will get cookie value
+#### r:cookie('name')        --will get the cookie value
-#### r:cookie('cookievalstr',false) --will parse cookie string and make a new cookie
+#### r:cookie('cookievalstr',false) --will parse a cookie string and make a new cookie
-#### r:cookie('cookiestrinheader',true) -- will return a table which store cookie objects
+#### r:cookie('cookiestrinheader',true) -- will return a table which stores cookie objects

 ### param

 #### r:param()	    -- it will return an apr_table with param key and value
 #### r:param(boolean)
-         if arg is false, it will return an apr_table with query key and value, apreq_args if arg is true, it will return an apr_table with post key and value, apreq_body
+         if the arg is false, it will return an apr_table with query key and value, apreq_args if the arg is true, it will return an apr_table with post key and value, apreq_body
-#### r:param('key','value') -- it will make a param object wich key and value
+#### r:param('key','value') -- it will make a param object with key and value
-#### r:param(key)   -- it will return an param object
+#### r:param(key)   -- it will return a param object
-#### r:param(key,false)	 -- it will return an query param object
+#### r:param(key,false)	 -- it will return a query param object
-#### r:param(key,true)   -- it will return an post param object
+#### r:param(key,true)   -- it will return a POST param object

 ### upload

 #### r:upload([apr_table])
-	it will return an apr_table with param which has upload part if argument apr_table not given, it will be get by apreq_body()
+	it will return an apr_table with param which contains upload part if the argument apr_table is not given, it will be obtained from apreq_body()
 #### r:upload([apr_table],...)
-	it will return multi param object which contains upload part arg must be string as name
+	it will return a multi param object which contains upload part arg must be a string as name

 ### dbd